Where hardware meets software

 2021

-- Expanding SITCore with the world’s smallest, lowest power, commercial grade, .NET C# SC13 chipsets and boards.
+Expanded SITCore with the world's smallest, lowest-power, commercial-grade .NET C# SC13 chipsets and boards.

 2020

-- Introduced SITCore (Secure IoT Core) SC20 Chipsets and Modules.
+Introduced SITCore (Secure IoT Core) SC20 chipsets and modules.
+Refreshed the FEZ product line with all-new SITCore SBCs.

 2019